Ax0l0ti/Uni-Notes/Yr2 Notes📘/Semester 1 & 2/Visual Comp/Optical Flow.md

 > [!help]+  Motion Fields
 > Used to find the difference between 2 frames by using perspective projection to relate seen velocity and actual velocity.
-> This is done by taking projected distance along sensor taken from pinhole camera
+> This is done by taking projected distance along sensor taken from [Pinhole camera - Wikipedia](https://en.wikipedia.org/wiki/Pinhole_camera)
+>
 >  ![[Motion Field.png|600]]

 > [!flower]+  Optical flow